It seems that these days, the words “fake news” are everywhere.

-It seems these days, the words “fake news” are everywhere.
-Social Media allows for fake news to spread everywhere, and some news articles are highly partisan with skewed facts.
 As a result, kids are coming to school and stating “facts” and “events” that aren’t really true.
-Some news articles even state at the top that they are satire, but kids don’t realize or recognize what satire is, and then share it like it is fact.
+Some news organizations even publish articles that state at the top that they are satire, but kids don’t realize or recognize what satire is, and then share it like it is fact.

 Check the Editing